DeLaRosa Fit – Personal Trainer in Las Vegas

 The IBA faced allegations of corruption, match-fixing, and a lack of financial transparency, which led the International Olympic Committee (IOC) to suspend its recognition in 2019.
 Despite being given multiple opportunities to reform, the IBA failed to meet the IOC’s standards, resulting in its permanent expulsion in 2023.

 Former Olympic Champions That Became World Boxing Champions.
-Thankfully, there will be more Olympic champions in the 2028 Olympics that will go in to be world champions.
+Thankfully, there will be more Olympic champions in the 2028 Olympics who will go on to be world champions.

 These challenges have raised questions about the organization’s ability to effectively govern and maintain the integrity of the Olympic Games.